yieldprotocol/docs/docs/FAQ.md

 You can stop lending when you choose.
 Withdrawing early may result in a loss of principal if interest rates rise significantly.

 ### How do you calculate the Portfolio Value?
-The portfolio value is calculated as `(fyDai * APR) / (days to maturity / 365)`
+Portfolio value (at maturity) is the fyDai balance which represents the amount of Dai that the fyDai can be redeemed for at maturity.

 ### I lent some Dai, and the Current Value is show as less that I invested, why?
 when you lend you are selling Dai to the pool, and getting fyDai back.
 When you close your position you are selling the fyDai that you got before, and getting Dai.
-Both operations in the pool involve paying a fee of around 5% on the interest rate.
-If that specific maturity has an interest rate of a 3%, the fee would be of about (0.03 * 0.05 * trade size) in Dai.
+Both operations in the pool involve paying a fee of approximately 5% of the interest paid.
 The portfolio value is thus reduced by the trading fee, and the Current Value reflects the return on selling the fyDai in the pool, which reflects the fee, interest rate changes, and slippage.